ggonnella/textformats/manuals/TF-Spec_language.md

 maximum (key `max_length`) number of elements.
 Empty lists are supported, i.e. the `min_length` can be set to the value 0.

-If in the textual representation, the elements of the list are separated by a constant string, this can be specified in the definition.
+If in the string representation, the elements of the list are separated by a constant string, this can be specified in the definition.
 If the separator string is never contained in the elements (not even escaped), it is given under the key `splitted_by`; otherwise it is given under the key `separator`.